-Often described as the least rare of rare diseases, which is a counter-truth, Amyotrophic Lateral Sclerosis is a neurodegenerative disease.
-According to the rare diseases’ portal Orphanet, this disease is characterized by:
+Often described as the least rare of rare diseases, a counter-truth, Amyotrophic Lateral Sclerosis (ALS) is a neurodegenerative disease.
+According to Orphanet (a portal on rare disease), ALS is characterized by:

 “A weakening and then paralysis of the muscles of the legs and arms, the respiratory muscles, as well as the muscles of swallowing and speech.
 Intellectual and sensory functions are not affected.
 It is a serious progressive disease resulting from the destruction of nerve cells (neurons), which reduces the life expectancy of people affected by it. »

-Amyotrophic Lateral Sclerosis, which we will call ALS to make it easier to listen to this podcast, is a highly disabling disease.
-Generally speaking, it breaks out quite late in life, since the average age of the person diagnosed is 60.
-It also affects men slightly more than women.
-The ratio of men to women is 1.5 to 1.
+ALS is a highly disabling disease.
+Generally speaking, it occurs later in life, with the average age of diagnosis at 60.
+It also affects men slightly more frequently than women.
+The ratio of men to women affected is 1.5 to 1.
 It is estimated that ALS affects about 1 in 25,000 people.
-In France, nearly 800 people are diagnosed each year.
-As a reminder, in Europe, a disease is considered rare when it affects one person in 2,000.
-It should also be noted that there is currently no cure for this disease, but ways have been found to increase life expectancy and improve the quality of life of patients.
+In France, nearly 800 people are diagnosed every year.
+In Europe, a disease is considered rare when it affects one person out of 2,000 people.
+It should also be noted that there is currently no cure for this disease, but ways have been found to increase life expectancy and improve quality of life for patients.
 Many other characteristics define the disease, and to find out more I invite you to listen to the podcast of Yannick, my colleague at Fondation Ipsen, on his excellent channel: Our Health! .

 If we all know this disease, at least by name, it is mainly for two reasons.
 The first is that it was made famous in 2014 by a viral campaign on social networks: the ice bucket challenge.
 The premise was very simple: encourage named participants to have a bucket of ice water dumped on their heads, while being filmed, and nominate others to do the same.
 Often, the nominated participants had 24 hours to complete the challenge or not and therefore commit to donating to research or a charity.
 The second is that the disease has affected famous people such as theoretical physicist and cosmologist Stephen Hawking, who suffered from a very rare form of ALS, and baseball player Lou Gehrig.
 In fact, as we will see in this episode, Lou Gehrig’s story has touched the American people so much that the disease is now commonly referred to, on the other side of the Atlantic, as Lou Gehrig’s disease.
 ALS has indeed different names in different parts of the world.
 It is therefore widely known as Charcot’s disease in French-speaking countries, Lou Gehrig’s disease in North America, and motor neuron disease in the United Kingdom and in other countries such as Ireland, Australia or New Zealand.
 As we will see, the motor neurons, which are the nerve cells that control movement, will be fundamental in understanding the disease.
 In this podcast we will focus on the advances and work that led to the identification of the disease by Jean-Martin Charcot and discuss the touching story of the man who became the face of the disease, Lou Gehrig.